 Identifying what uses the most electricity in a home helps builders make informed decisions about energy-saving measures.
 Common high-energy-use appliances include:

-• Kitchen appliances – Refrigerators, ovens, and dishwashers use considerable electricity.
+- Kitchen appliances – Refrigerators, ovens, dishwashers, and even low-pulp slow juicers use considerable electricity.

 Builders can use this information to suggest energy-efficient alternatives and design homes that minimize the need for these high-energy appliances.